Feukii/GameProjectBoulderDash/README.md

 # GameProjectBoulderDash
 BoulderDash
-2D video game developed in Java
+copy of the 2D video game boulderdash in java, using the design pattern MCV